majkelw/ppkwu_lab4/README.md

 This API enables downloading and printing string stats like number of digits, uppercase, lowercase, special chars in specified data format Also API enables conversion between different data formats

-# Fetching string stats and print them in specified format
+# Downloading string stats and print them in the specified format

 ## Description